Home Depot: Mascot

 The Home Depot's mascot has been Homer D. Poe since 1981 when he was first used in advertising.
 Gwyn Raker, the illustrator, says, "I designed him to be a funny guy next door who wasn't intimidating."
 The Homer Fund, a for-associate charity, is named after the mascot, who since its creation, has been a part of Home Depot culture ever since.
 This includes signage, advertising, awards, and even a life-size costume for stores to rent out.
-Homer has a wife, named Daisy.
+Homer has a wife, named Daisy, and a dog, named Carl.

 Operation

 Home Depot stores average 105,000 ft2 (9,755 m2) in size and are organized warehouse-style, stocking a large range of supplies.
 Home Depot's two largest stores are located in Vauxhall, New Jersey, which encompasses 217,000 ft2 of space, and in Anaheim Hills, California, where it encompasses 204,000 ft2.
 The company color is a bright orange (PMS 165, CMYK 60M100Y, HEX FF6600), on signs, equipment and employee aprons.